winterga/muzart/README.md

 # muzart
-The process of turning music into visual, tangible art
+The process of turning music into visual, tangible art.

+# Note:
+This project is still in the development phase, so please excuse unfinished files.